andywer/pg-listen/README.md

 ### `instance.notifications.on(channelName: string, listener: (payload: any) => void)`

 The convenient way of subscribing to notifications.
 Don't forget to call `.listenTo(channelName)` to subscribe the Postgres client to this channel in order to receive notifications.

+## Why another package?

+In one sentence: Because none of the existing packages was working reliably in production.

+Using the `NOTIFY` and `LISTEN` features is not trivial using [`node-postgres` (`pg`)](https://www.npmjs.com/package/pg), since you cannot use connection pools and even distinct client connections also tend to time out.

+There are already a few packages out there, like `pg-pubsub`, but neither of them seems to work reliably.
+Errors are being swallowed, the code is hard to reason about, there is no type-safety, ...

+This package aims to fix those shortcomings.
+Postgres LISTEN & NOTIFY in node that finally works.

 ## Debugging